ahuacate/pve-medialab/README.md

 The discrepancy in file dates and times is due to the exFAT filesystem used on your disk, which is commonly employed for external USB disks to ensure portability across different devices.
 However, when using Rsync with exFAT file systems, certain issues arise, leading to inconsistencies in file dates.
 To address this problem, you can switch to the ext4 filesystem, which resolves the file date issues.
 It's important to note, though, that by transitioning to ext4, you may sacrifice the portability feature offered by exFAT.

 ### 14.4.8.
 Node sync.
 What is it?
-Node sync can synchronize your local Kodirsync media library to another Linux machine within your LAN network.
-It will run after every Kodirsync.
+Node Sync is designed to facilitate the synchronization of your local Kodirsync media library with another Linux machine (referred to as a "node") on your LAN network.
+This synchronization process is automatically initiated following each instance of Kodirsync.

-Node sync is under development.
+To set up the node machine, you will need to prepare a USB or internal storage disk, or alternatively, select a specific folder.
+This can be achieved by executing our installer package on the node.
+For detailed guidance on the installation procedure, please refer to the instructions provided in the installer email you received.

+## 14.4.
+Kodirsync Email instructions
+Here is a copy of the email instructions.

+<iframe src="./src/kodirsync/email_tml/email_body.html" width="100%" height="500"></iframe>
 ---

 # 15. Vidcoderr LXC